LightAndLight/snake-wrangling-talk/slides/cbc.md

 The Python grammar says something to this effect: that both sides of the equals should be parsed as expressions.

-Now Python actually has two grammars, this one- which the parser is based on, and a second "abstract grammar" which refines the result of parsing.
+Now Python actually has two and a half grammars, this one- which the parser is based on, a second "abstract grammar" which refines the result of parsing, and a third "syntax check" phase which has extra syntactic constraints.
 Error in both stages count as syntax errors.
 </div>

 ##